Why novelty, scale, and time compression fail together

 The filter catches proposals that look reasonable in review because reviewers evaluate each factor in isolation.
 "We've handled aggressive timelines before."
 "We've deployed at this scale before."
 "We've adopted new technology before."
 All true.
 The combination is the risk.

-Reduce to two means the mitigated factor no longer removes the safety margin the other two need.
+Reducing to two means the mitigated factor no longer removes the safety margin that the other two need.
 The factor doesn't have to vanish from the proposal.
 It has to stop interacting destructively with the other two.

 Eliminating one factor